finngaida/Nimble-Swift/README.md

 Nimble
 ======

-A Wolfram|Alpha® OS X menu bar app.
+A Wolfram|Alpha® OS X menu bar app, built with Xcode and Swift.
+For the Electron version with the same name, see [Nimble](https://github.com/madebybright/Nimble).

 ## To-do